Brewster35/thecodingtrain/Readme.md

 ### Finished

-* [BinaryTree](https://www.youtube.com/watch?v=ZNH0MuQ51m4) - C# implementation of the binary tree algorithm
+* **BinaryTree** - C# implementation of the binary tree algorithm based on this [coding challenge](https://www.youtube.com/watch?v=ZNH0MuQ51m4)
-* ShakespeareGeneticAlgo - C# implementation of a genetic algorithm to guess a string of characters.
+* **ShakespeareGeneticAlgo** - C# implementation of a genetic algorithm to guess a string of characters.
 Based on the shakespeare example from this [playlist](https://www.youtube.com/playlist?list=PLRqwX-V7Uu6bw4n02JP28QDuUdNi3EXxJ)

 ### Todos